Moved Design System to Community-powered, Reducing Inconsistencies by Driving 80% More Contributions.

 Set up a recurring practice to keep the momentum going and the community strong.

-Before jumping to solutions, I knew our first step was understanding why our consumers, a diverse group of over 100 iOS and web developers, designers, and PMs, were not coming to us.
+Before jumping to solutions, I focused on understanding why our consumers, a diverse group of over 100 iOS and web developers, designers, and PMs, were not coming to us.
 Hearing their pain points was essential.
 I tasked our researcher with launching a survey to establish a usability baseline across not only the libraries but also our communication, processes, and overall system experience.
 She then conducted one-on-one interviews to deepen our understanding.

 Designers